 Potential bioenergy and biofertiliser production from livestock waste in Mediterranean islands within Circular Bioeconomy

-George Attard 1, Noel Azzopardi 2, Antonio Comparetti 3, Carlo Greco 4*, Anthony Gruppetta 2 and Santo Orlando 3*
+George Attard 1, Noel Azzopardi 2, Antonio Comparetti 3, Carlo Greco 4*, Anthony Gruppetta 2 and Santo Orlando 3

 1 Institute of Earth Systems, Department of Rural Sciences and Food Systems, University of Malta, La Valletta, Malta

-2 Agency for the Governance of Agriculture Bio-Resources, Ministry for Agriculture, Fisheries and Animal Rights, Triq it-Tigrija, Marsa, Malta
+2 Agency for the Governance of Agriculture Bio-Resources, Ministry for Agriculture, Fisheries and Animal Rights, Triq Antonio Cassar, Marsa, Malta

 3 Department of Agricultural, Food and Forest Sciences, University of Palermo, Viale delle Scienze, Building 4, 90128 Palermo, Italy

-4 Council for Agricultural Research and Economics (CREA), Research Centre Protection and Certification, Bagheria (Palermo), Italy
+4 Council for Agricultural Research and Economics (CREA), Research Centre Protection and Certification, 90011 Bagheria (Palermo), Italy. * +39 091 909090 carlo.greco@crea.gov.it

 Keywords.
 Anaerobic Digestion, animal manure, biogas, digestate, nitrogen balance, Renewable Energy Sources.

 Abstract.
-It is crucial that the EU also plays an important role in developing a policy framework for the Mediterranean islands, aimed at offering equality of development opportunities to all its territories, by taking into account adequate measures for reducing their dependency on fossil fuels.
+It is crucial that the EU plays an important role in developing a policy framework offering equality of development opportunities to all its territories, also including the Mediterranean islands, aimed at taking into account adequate measures for reducing their dependency on fossil fuels.
 This study evaluates the potential biogas and digestate production through the Anaerobic Digestion (AD) process of livestock manure on a selection of European Mediterranean islands: Balearic Islands, Corse, Sardinia, Sicily, Malta, Crete and Cyprus.
-The potential manure generation from cattle and pigs was estimated by using available livestock statistical data.
-A yearly potential generation of 10.90 million tons of manure, that corresponds to a potential biogas generation of 269.28 million m3 was estimated.
-The yearly potential production of digestate is of 4.69 million tons.
-It is a biofertiliser that can replace conventional chemical fertilisers and, according to Circular Bieconomy (CBE) principles, its solid part could partially replace peat as an alternative growing substrate for the soilless cultivation of Mediterranean crops.
+The potential manure generation from cattle and pigs was estimated using available livestock statistical data.
+An estimated yearly l generation of 10.90 million tons of livestock manure with a corresponding potential biogas production of 269.28 million m3 was observed.
+The yearly digestate yield is calculated at 4.69 million tons.
+It is a by-product that is better described as a liquid biofertiliser that can replace conventional chemical fertilisers, in adherence to Circular Bieconomy (CBE) principles, while the separated solid fraction could partially replace peat as an alternative growing substrate for the soilless cultivation of Mediterranean crops.